kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 (Using the [Gateway API Personas](../../concepts/roles-and-personas.md))

-* A way for Ana the Application Developer to configure a Gateway API for Mesh implementation to enforce authorization policy that **allows** identity or multiple identities to talk with some set (could be namespace or more granualr) of the workloads she controls.
+* A way for Ana the Application Developer to configure a Gateway API for Mesh implementation to enforce authorization policy that **allows** identity or multiple identities to talk with some set (could be namespace or more granular) of the workloads she controls.

 * A way for both Ana and Chihiro to restrict the scope of the policies they deploy to specific ports.